Illinois General Assembly

 (20 ILCS 701/40)

 Sec.
 40. Duties.
-The Department has the following duties:
+The Department may:

-(1) To establish and coordinate the High Technology
+(1) Establish and coordinate the High Technology

 School-to-Work Program.

-local partnerships to administer high technology school-to-work projects.
+partnerships to administer high technology school-to-work projects.

-(3) To periodically identify high technology
+(3) Periodically identify high technology industries

-industries and occupations for which training programs may be developed pursuant to the requirements of this Act.
+and occupations for which training programs may be developed pursuant to the requirements of this Act.

-(4) To issue guidelines for submitting grant
+(4) Issue guidelines for submitting grant

 applications.